How to build yourself a free or very cheap touring bike

 The characteristics of a touring frame are:

-A sign of a long chain-stay is the length of the rear fork, while the wheelbase is made longer also by the bent angle of the front fork, called rake.
-A longer rake means a more accentuated bent, this is sometimes referred as a lazy fork.
-A lazy fork also offers some cushioning for the vibrations, while making the bike a little less agile (steering is slower).
-A long chainstay may also help in fitting larger tyres
+A sign of a long chain-stay is the length of the rear fork, while the wheelbase is made longer also by the bent angle of the front fork, called the rake.
+A longer rake means a more accentuated bent, this is sometimes referred to as a lazy fork.
+A lazy fork also offers some cushioning for the vibrations while making the bike a little less agile (steering is slower).
+A long chainstay may also help in fitting larger tires

 Wheels: the second most important component of a touring bike